-Lord Brougham stated some aggravated results of the present system in its absurd delays.
+Lord BROUGHAM stated some aggravated results of the present system in its absurd delays.
 Sometimes prisoners are dismissed with a nominal imprisonment of one day, because they have been already thirty or forty days in prison before trial.
-Last Lent, at Aylesbury, the Lord Chief Justice had to try fifteen prisoners who had stolen property, in the aggregate valued at 12s., and, therefore, averaging 10d. each.
-Lord Brougham also mentioned cases of three men, more than sixty years of age, sentenced at different sessions to imprisonment with hard labour ranging from four to six weeks, for stealing one farthing, one halfpenny, and one penny.
+Last Lent, at Aylesbury, the Lord Chief Justice had to try fifteen prisoners who had stolen property, in the aggregate valued at 12s., and, therefore, averaging officers and men should be allowed to go on board and 10d. each.
+Lord Brougham also mentioned cases of take the vegetables for paying for them.
+At that time, three men, more than sixty years of age, sentenced however, vegetables were to be had on shore, though at at different sessions to imprisonment with hard labour a great price; and as there was some difficulty in getranging from four to six weeks, for stealing one ting on board few persons availed themselves of the farthing, one halfpenny, and one penny.
 In the same year, a man in his seventieth year was sentenced to twelve months' hard labour at the treadmill for stealing to the value of threepence.
-Probably there was aggravation in these cases, but they suggest the propriety of employing professional assistance for magistrates who have to pronounce sentence.
-In five counties, containing a population equal to the one-tenth of England and Wales-namely, Somerset, Berkshire, Wiltshire, Hampshire, and Dorsetshire-out of 1500 cases tried at quarter sessions, 895 were larcenies under 5s., 450 under 1s., and 240 under 10d.
+Probably there was aggravation in these cases, but they suggest the propriety of employing professional asflag, or, if they have, whether the gold diggers sistance for magistrates who have to pronounce sen-'know it.
+The flag that we have seen floating on tence.
+In five counties, containing a population equal the Thames displayed the Five Stars; the to the one-tenth of England and Wales-namely, Somerset, Berkshire, Wiltshire, Hampshire, and Dorsetshire-out of 1500 cases tried at quarter sessions, 895 were larcenies under 5s., 450 under 1s., and 240 under 10d.
 In a similar proportion, it might be calculated that of 15,000 offenders tried annually throughout England and Wales, about 12,000 are tried for larcenies under the value of 5s.
 By the present law, expenses are enormously increased and justice is delayed.

-New writs were ordered to issue on Monday for the City of London, in the room of Lord John Russell, appointed one of her Majesty's Secretaries of State; for Halifax, in the room of Sir Charles Wood, appointed Lord High Admiral; for Radnor, in the room of Sir George Lewis; and for Forfarshire, in the room of Lord Duncan, appointed one of the Lords of the Treasury.
+New writs were ordered to issue on Monday for the City of London, in the room of Lord John Russell, appointed one of her Majesty's Secretaries of State; for Halifax, in the room of Sir Charles Wood, appointed Lord High Admiral; for Radnor, in the room of Sir George Lewis; and for Forfarshire, in he proposed to reduce the jurisdiction which the the room of Lord Duncan, appointed one of the Lords of the Treasury.
 Also for the Montrose District of Burghs, in the room of Mr. Joseph Hume.
-This writ was moved compliment to Mr. Hume, reversing, in his case, within the provisions of the bill; and to give pri-what Goldsmith said of Burke, "who gave up to party what was meant for mankind."
+This writ was moved by Lord PALMERSTON, who paid the tribute of a high | include the elective magistrates of the City of London compliment to Mr. Hume, reversing, in his case, within the provisions of the bill; and to give pri-what Goldsmith said of Burke, "who gave up to soners the option of having their cases summarily party what was meant for mankind."
 The party to adjudicated on, or tried by a jury.

-Sir W. Moleswerm, Chief Commissioner of which Mr. Hume devoted the labour of his life was his country, and beyond his country the general interests of nanhind at large.
-Sir Joshua Walmsley said that Mr. Hume never made an enemy or lost : Friend.
-He frusted that a grateful people would no let the apportunity pass without a more fitting me. morial worthy of Mr. Hume and the country.
+which Mr. Hume devoted the labour of his life was leis country, and beyond his country the general in-terests of markind at large.
+Sir JOSHUA WALMSLEY said that Mr. Hume never made an enemy or lost a friend.
+Ale trusted that a grateful people would not let the opportunity pass without a more fitting memorial morthy of Mr. Hume and the country.